bilaalk079/Django-login-and-admin-system/README.md

 7.Start Apache and MySQL from the XAMPP Control Panel.

-8.Create the Database:
+### 8. Create the Database:

     Open a web browser and go to http://localhost/phpmyadmin/.

     Create a new database named your-database-name.

 9.Update Database Settings: